Swathi (1984 film)

-Swati is a 1984 Telugu-language drama film, written, produced and directed by Kranthi Kumar.
-The film starred Suhasini, Bhanu Chander and Sharada in lead roles.
+Swathi is a 1984 Telugu-language drama film written, produced and directed by Kranthi Kumar.
+The film starred Suhasini, Bhanu Chander and Sarada in lead roles.
 Upon release the film received positive reviews and became instant hit at the box office.
 The film won four Nandi Awards, two Filmfare Awards South, and was premiered at International Film Festival of India.
 The film was remade in Hindi with same name and in Kannada as Usha.

 Plot

-Swati (Suhasini) lives with her mother Saraswathi, who brought her up as a single mother and hasn't revealed anything about her husband.
+Swathi (Suhasini) lives with her mother Saraswathi, who brought her up as a single mother and has not revealed anything about her husband.
 And so, Swathi thinks that her father is a cheater.
-Saraswathi works as a nurse under doctor Jaggaiah, who is also a widower with a daughter named Prasunna.
-Swati gets closer to Chakro, who is an unemployed graduate, and upon Chakro's suggestion, Swati gets her mother married to doctor Jaggaiah, but observes a change in her mother's behaviour, who feels embarrassed to introduce Swathi as her daughter.
+Saraswathi works as a nurse under doctor Jaggayya, who is also a widower with a daughter named Prasunna.
+Swathi gets closer to Chako, who is an unemployed graduate, and upon Chako's suggestion, Swathi gets her mother married to doctor Jaggayya, but observes a change in her mother's behaviour, who feels embarrassed to introduce Swathi as her daughter.
 So she leaves that house.
 Meanwhile, she meets her biological father who is actually a very nice person, but was a victim of ill fate.
 Finally, Swathi's step-sister gets married, during which her biological father Satyam dies.
 She goes the different schools and realizes that her family is not worth her.
 She was a strong girl, and she was trying to get her unmarried mother to get married.